Higher Education

 The team designed the 12,500sf energy and welding classroom and lab building with safety in mind.
 Trainees and students go through a separate area to don PPE before entering the labs, ensuring cleanliness.
 The welding area is laid out with individual stations, each with its own protective curtain and direct exhaust.

-The energy and welding building is located strategically to create a semi-separate campus within the larger NMJC campus.
+The energy and welding building is located strategically to create a semi-separate campus for adult learners within the larger NMJC campus.
 Efficient use of outdoor space creates more opportunities for outdoor construction and gathering.
 The building is available to local energy and welding businesses after hours, strengthening the connection between NMJC students and the community they live in.

 The New Mexico Junior College energy and welding CTE design helps support NMJC’s goal of creating the very best entry level employee’s in a student’s chosen field.